favourachara07/age-calculator-app/README-template.md

 ### What I learned

-I really learnt alot during this project.
-I learned while working on the Javascript section of the project.
-This project involved calculations that can only be achieved by thinking really logically and reasoning.
-In the html section, I was able to develop more and better understanding of classes and ids, and also the right use of elements.
-For the CSS, I was able to understand and develop a method fo styling that suits me, i was also able to understand more concepts that i found challenging by applying it in my styles.
-For the JS section, I developed a better understanding of the DOM, if and else statements, and I also learnt and developed my principle of critical thinking and reasoning
+I really learned a lot during this project, particularly while working on the JavaScript section.
+This project required calculations that can only be achieved through logical thinking and reasoning.
+In the HTML section, I developed a deeper understanding of classes, IDs, and the appropriate use of elements.
+With CSS, I honed a styling method that suits me and tackled challenging concepts by applying them in my styles.
+In the JavaScript section, I gained a better understanding of the DOM, if-else statements, and further developed my critical thinking and reasoning skills.

 To see how you can add code snippets, see below: